-The NSS is a valuable source of information for both institutions and for prospective students.
+The NSS is a valuable source of information for higher education providers and prospective students.
 So it’s important to ensure the integrity of the NSS data.

-Users of the data need to know that students who complete the survey have not been influenced by their institution, or any other parties, to respond in a way that doesn’t reflect their true opinion.
+Users of the data need to know that students who complete the survey have not been influenced by their higher education provider, or any other parties, to respond in a way that doesn’t reflect their true opinion.

 The OfS is responsible for managing the process of investigating concerns that students have been inappropriately influenced.

-If the concern relates to an institution outside England, the OfS will liaise with the relevant funding body.
+If the concern relates to a provider outside England, the OfS will liaise with the relevant funding body.

 The process that will be followed by the funding bodies is set out in full in the allegations procedure.